nismod/snail/README.md

     clang-tidy --checks 'cppcoreguidelines-*' src/cpp/*.hpp

+This may need some includes for `pybind11` - which will vary depending on your python installation.
+For example, with python via miniconda:

+    clang-tidy --checks 'cppcoreguidelines-*' src/cpp/* -- -I/home/username/miniconda3/include/python3.7m/ -I./pybind11/include/

 Fetch source code for Catch2 unit testing library (this is included as a git submodule):

     git submodule update --init --recursive